Conte returns to Spurs after gallbladder surgery

 "He didn't speak about what he would do in the next match but he is back and we are happy."

-Stellini, who took charge of Spurs for last Sunday's match, said that goalkeeper Hugo Lloris would be absent for "between five and seven weeks" with the knee injury he sustained against City.
+Stellini, who took charge of Spurs for last Sunday's match, also confirmed that goalkeeper Hugo Lloris would be absent for "between five and seven weeks" with the knee injury he sustained against City.

 He refused to be drawn on speculation over the future of Conte, whose contract expires at the end of the season, although Spurs do have the option to extend it by a further 12 months.